Coronavirus (COVID-19) and Keeping Safe

 In response to the outbreak of COVID-19 in the community, EACH is proud to have worked with Eastern Health and Eastern Melbourne Primary Health Network to establish Screening Clinics for Coronavirus (COVID-19).
-We are currently providing COVID-19 testing in Ringwood, Ferntree Gully, Lilydale and Yarra Junction.
+We are currently providing COVID-19 testing in Ringwood, Ferntree Gully, Lilydale Yarra Junction and Emerald.

 If you or a loved one are experiencing COVID-19 or flu-like symptoms, please contact us to be tested for COVID-19 on 1300 219 449.